 A good friend of ours is a librarian.
 He has worked at a large city library since he graduated from college many, many years ago.
-He is also married to another librarian.
 Here is advice he shared about the biggest mistakes new authors make when approaching libraries for possible book sales.

 1. “They come in, and demand we buy their book.”